m2c2-project/m2c2kit/README.md

 The installation steps above are all you need to start using m2c2kit and creating assessments.

 To explore m2c2kit in depth, build the library from source. m2c2kit is a mono repository.
-After you have installed the prerequisites for building and testing the repository ([Node.js](https://nodejs.org), [Git](https://git-scm.com/), and [Docker](https://www.docker.com/)), execute the following from the repository root:
+After you have installed the prerequisites for building and testing the repository ([Node.js](https://nodejs.org), [Git](https://git-scm.com/), and [Docker](https://www.docker.com/)), you must enable Corepack.

+Because m2c2kit enforces strict package manager determinism for its build pipeline, enabling Corepack ensures your machine automatically uses the exact version of npm required by the repository.
+Execute the following from the repository root:

 ```
+corepack enable
 npm install
 npm run build
 ```